HackTheBrain/brain-worm/README.md

 The kinetic worm can move and breathe using its pneumatic mussels made of 24 tires.
 Extra eight tires are constantly inflated and form a sculpture skeleton.

 Solenoid valves are connected to a computer interface such that a synchronous patterns of movements can be created within [VVVV](https://vvvv.org/) environtment.
-The IDE can alse recieve UDP messages from realtime EEG analysis tools.
+The IDE can also receive UDP messages from real-time EEG analysis tools.
 OpenVibe and PureData are used and tested in our project.

-OpenVibe is connected to NeuroSky Mindwave mobile device and further alyzes the eeg stream to obtain a robust eeg marker of participants concentration.
+OpenVibe is connected to NeuroSky Mindwave mobile device and further analyzes the eeg stream to obtain a robust eeg marker of participants concentration.
 Relative frontal alpha power was chosen to measure a level of concentration.

-Once the participant acceeds same treshold of the parameter VVVV drives the worm in a sequence of movements.
+Once the participant reach same threshold of the EEG parameter VVVV drives the worm in a sequence of movements.
+If the concentration drops below the threshold VVVV drives the worm to simulate fast breathing.

 ## Ethical considerations